ClintonMorrison/fluffy-chicken-adventures/README.md

 <h2> About </h2>
-<p> This Java applet is a side scrolling platformer game.
-The game follows the bizare adventures of a fluffy chicken.
+<p> This Java applet is a side scrolling platform game.
+The game follows the bizarre adventures of a fluffy chicken.
 It contains a wide variety of different levels, sound effects, and enemies.
 The game difficulty and sound can be toggled in the menu.
 The game was developed by Clinton Morrison in June 2013. </p>

 <h2> Where to Play </h2>
 <p> The game can be played at <a href="http://clintonmorrison.com/projects/fluffy-chicken-adventures.html">
 here</a>.
+The game can also be played by running index.html in the game folder.
 Alternatively, the source code can be compiled and packaged in a JAR file.
 The applet should be displayed in a 500x1000 window.
 </p>